Schengen/Dublin – a common border

 The Dublin legal system makes it possible to designate the State competent to examine an asylum application.
 When an asylum seeker lodges an application in a Dublin State, the latter must first check that it is competent to carry out the procedure.
 The aim of this system is to unequivocally attribute to a state the competence to deal with an asylum application.
 This gives each applicant the assurance that their application is properly examined and that it is not simultaneously under review in two countries.

-Eurodac is the technical instrument for the effective implementation of the Dublin regulations.
+Eurodac is a technical instrument for the effective implementation of the Dublin regulations.
 It is a database in which the fingerprints of all asylum seekers are recorded.
 Thanks to Eurodac, a person who has lodged several asylum applications can be identified and escorted back to the country handling the procedure.

 Switzerland: consequences and right to participate in decision-making

-Since 12 December 2008 Switzerland has been participating in the Schengen/Dublin system in an operational manner.
-The cooperation between Switzerland and European countries in the context of the association in Schengen and Dublin brings economic and financial advantages.
-Beyond the economic advantages, Schengen represents a basic instrument for internal security, and Dublin allows for substantial savings for Switzerland because Switzerland, due to its geographical location, is not a country of first asylum.
 By virtue of its status as an associated state, Switzerland is committed to adopting the developments of the Schengen and Dublin acquis.
 Switzerland has the right to participate in the decision-making process of these legislative developments.
-In accordance with this right of participation, Federal Councillor Karin Keller-Sutter, Head of the Federal Department of Justice and Police, regularly attends meetings of the EU Ministers of Justice and Home Affairs (JHA Council).
-The texts discussed at these ministerial meetings are prepared in various working groups of the EU institutions in which Switzerland also participates.
-Following the adoption of a new development by the JHA Council and the European Parliament, Switzerland decides autonomously whether or not to adopt the new legal act.
-In the event of non-adoption, the EU and Switzerland are obliged to seek pragmatic solutions.
-As a last resort, the refusal to adopt a new development of the Schengen and Dublin acquis may ultimately lead to the denunciation of the association agreements.
+Due to its status as an associated state, Switzerland has undertaken to adopt the developments of the Schengen and Dublin acquis.
+In return, Switzerland has the right to participate in the legislative decision-making process.
+In accordance with this right of participation, the Head of the Federal Department of Justice and Police participates in the meetings of the EU Justice and Home Affairs Ministers.
+The proposals discussed at these ministerial meetings are prepared in various working groups and in the Committee of Permanent Representatives of the EU, in which Switzerland also participates.
+Following the adoption of a new legislative development by the Council of Justice and Home Affairs Ministers and the European Parliament, Switzerland decides independently whether it wishes to adopt the new legal act.
+In the event of non-adoption, the EU and Switzerland are required to look for pragmatic solutions.
+Ultimately, the non-adoption of a further development could lead to the cancellation of the association agreements.